-Furthermore, if a full-time employee, during the period of his/her disability is fit to perform "other" modified duties, the City may, at its discretion, allow or require such full-time employee to perform these modified duties.
-The full-time employee's ability to perform such modified duties shall be determined by a City-designated or other physician acceptable to the City.
-A full-time employee can use sick leave on account of stress or anxiety if supported by a letter from a treating physician.
-If full-time employees feel that they are in need of counseling, they may avail themselves to the Employees Advisory Services.
+Furthermore, if an employee, during the period of his/her disability is fit to perform "other" modified duties, the City may, at its discretion, allow or require such employee to perform these modified duties.
+The employee's ability to perform such modified duties shall be determined by a City-designated or other physician acceptable to the City.
+An employee can use sick leave on account of stress or anxiety if supported by a letter from a treating physician.
+If employees feel that they are in need of counseling, they may avail themselves to the Employees Advisory Services.

-Full-time employees on injury leave resulting from injury while on-duty shall continue to accrue sick leave benefits while on the payroll.
+Employees on injury leave resulting from injury while on-duty shall continue to accrue sick leave benefits while on the payroll.

-Full-time employees on injury leave who are able to perform modified duty assignments must notify the City of their ability to perform modified duty assignment.
-In the event modified duty assignment is not available, then the full-time employee may be assigned to modified duty assignment in another City department.
-In the event any full-time employee assigned to modified duty assignment needs to be excused from duty, then such employee shall use the appropriate benefit time for such absence.
+Employees on injury leave who are able to perform modified duty assignments must notify the City of their ability to perform modified duty assignment.
+In the event modified duty assignment is not available, then the employee may be assigned to modified duty assignment in another City department.
+In the event any employee assigned to modified duty assignment needs to be excused from duty, then such employee shall use the appropriate benefit time for such absence.